 All travelers travelling to the Meningitis belt in Africa are recommended to be immunized with the vaccine.
 Wondering whether the meningococcal vaccine is needed for your trip to Africa?
 Call us today and we would be more than happy to help you.

 The Meningococcal vaccine covering covers the A, C, Y, and W135.
 The Saudi Arabian Ministry made the vaccine mandatory and requires proof of vaccination (against quadrivalent ACWY strains of meningitis on a valid International Certificate of Vaccination) in order to issue visas to to Hajj or Umrah.
 Additionally, Hajjis must receive their meningococcal conjugate vaccination no more than 5 years before arrival.
 Travelling to Saudi Arabia and need to receive the meningitis vaccine with proof of vaccination for your visa entry?, Call us today to come in and have the vaccine administered for you.

 Meningococcal Vaccine for College and University Students

 The Meningococcal vaccine is recommended for students entering college or university.
-Recent reports have shown that college/university students are slightly at slightly higher risk for meningococcal disease as a result of the close proximity students are to each other in confined areas.
+Recent reports have shown that college/university students are at slightly higher risk for meningococcal disease as a result of the close proximity the students are in when in confined areas.
 Some American and European colleges/universities require vaccination for meningococcal ACWY ( Nimenrix, Menactra, Menveo ) before attending.
-The American Center for Disease Control recommends that all first-year college students living in residence halls receive a booster the vaccination if they received it before their 16th birthday.
+The American Center for Disease Control recommends that all first-year college students living in residence halls receive a booster of the vaccination if they received it before their 16th birthday.